reshmabidikar/slate/source/includes/_invoice.md

 ### Add tags to invoice

 This API adds one or more tags to an invoice.
-The The [tag definition](#tag-definition) corresponding to the tag being added must already exist.
+The [tag definition](#tag-definition) corresponding to the tag being added must already exist.

 **HTTP Request**